smartdevicelink/sdl_evolution/proposals/0167-app-services.md

             }
 ```

 In the policy table, the `app_policies` section will have a new `app_services` object parameter.
-Each object will have the service type as the object key. `service_names` will be an array of allowed app service nick names. `handled_rpcs` will be an array of objects to with the function_id of allowed handled rpcs. `handled_rpcs` as an array of objects instead of an array of integers will allow for future expansion of the `handled_rpcs` permission item.
+Each object will have the service type as the object key. `service_names` will be an array of allowed app service nick names. `handled_rpcs` will be an array of objects with the function_id of allowed handled rpcs. `handled_rpcs` will be an array of objects instead of an array of integers, this will allow for future expansion of the `handled_rpcs` permission item.

 If an app tries to publish an app service with information that does not match the policy table entry, the request will be disallowed.